Siemens TIA Portal for Motor Control

 Siemens Counters Example for Motor Control

 Complete working example demonstrating Counters implementation for Motor Control using Siemens TIA Portal.
-This code has been tested on S7-1200 hardware.
+Follows Siemens naming conventions.
+Tested on S7-1200 hardware.

 // Siemens TIA Portal - Motor Control Control